Home

 Begonia fusca

 Begonia fusca comes from mid-elevations in Mexico, where the climate is mild all year.
-It has handled temperatures in the mid-80s (30°C), but it should be considered experimental in warmer conditions.
+It has handled temperatures in the mid-80s (30 degrees C), but it should be considered experimental in warmer conditions, particularly if nights are warm.
 It reportedly can re-sprout from the roots in Zone 9, but i recommend protecting it from freezing temperatures.
 It is easy to grow in a pot indoors.
-It enjoys rich, well-draining soil that is kept moist (but not soggy).
-A good soil mix is half potting soil and half perlite or fine orchid bark.
+It enjoys a loose, well-draining soil that is kept moist (but not soggy).
+A typical soil mix is 1 part potting soil to 1 part perlite or fine orchid bark.
 It likes filtered sun or bright shade + morning sun.
 Protect it from strong afternoon sun.
-Over about 40% humidity is recommended.
+Over about 40-50% humidity is recommended.

 Begonia fusca